 Nick de Koning

 Email Nick

-Nick has lived in Waterloo Region since 1992.
+Nick has lived in Waterloo Region since 1992, except for his attendance at law school at Western University in London, Ontario, from 1999-2002.
 He spent much of his childhood in Alberta and Saskatchewan, moving to Brantford, Ontario, where he attended Brantford Collegiate Institute.
 Nick graduated in 1998 from the University of Waterloo where he earned an honours Bachelor of Arts degree in economics.
-Prior to attending law school he also attended Conestoga College where he took journalism courses and obtained a diploma in General Arts and Sciences.
-Nick attended law school at Western University (formerly the University of Western Ontario) where he graduated in 2002.
+Prior to attending law school he also attended Conestoga College where he took journalism courses and obtained a diploma in General Arts and Sciences..
+He has been a lawyer and a member of the Law Society of Ontario since 2003.

-Nick began working at Miller Thomson in 2002 and became a partner at the firm in 2009.
+Nick began working at Miller Thomson in 2002 and became a partner at that firm in 2009.
 Nick remained there until joining forces with Rob in 2018.
 Nick became a partner in the firm in 2024.
 Nick developed extensive experience in personal injury matters while at Miller Thomson.
 Nick worked in the area of defence of claims made against auto insurance and life and health insurance companies.
 His practice had an emphasis on statutory accident benefit disputes and long-term disability claims.
-His name appears in a number of reported decisions of the Superior Court of Justice, the Financial Services Commission of Ontario (FSCO) and the Licence Appeal Tribunal (LAT).
-He also acted for injured plaintiffs, which he found to be very rewarding.
-Nick is pleased to draw on this experience to assist injured and disabled clients at Deutschmann Law.
-Nick is a member of the Law Society of Upper Canada, the Canadian Bar Association, the Advocates Society, the Ontario Trial Lawyers Association, and formerly a member of the Canadian Defence Lawyers.
+Since joining Deutschmann Law in early 2018, Nick has been dedicated to assisting the firm’s clients in all aspects of motor vehicle litigation (both tort and accident benefits), slip/trip and fall and other occupier liability cases, and long term disability cases.
+His name appears in a number of reported decisions of the Superior Court of Justice, Court of Appeal for Ontario, the Financial Services Commission of Ontario (FSCO) and the Licence Appeal Tribunal (LAT).
+Nick is a member of the Law Society of Upper Canada, the Canadian Bar Association, the Advocates Society, the Ontario Trial Lawyers Association (since 2018), and formerly a member of the Canadian Defence Lawyers (until December 2017).

 Nick is an active volunteer in his community.
-He has been on the board of the Clay and Glass Gallery located on Caroline Street in Waterloo since 2012.
-Nick is a rider and support of the Motorcycle Ride for Dad, raising funds to support prostate cancer research and raising public awareness of the disease.
-Nick also sits as a volunteer panel member on the City of Waterloo's Licensing Appeals Committee, which deals with appeals and minor variance applications under several Waterloo by-laws.
-He also acts as volunteer mediator and arbitrator for the local Better Business Bureau’s dispute resolution program, which provides an alternative to Small Claims Court for disputes between consumers and businesses.
+He sits as a board member on his local neighborhood association.
+He was on the board of the Clay and Glass Gallery located on Caroline Street in Waterloo from 2012 to 2020.
+Nick is an avid motorcyslist, rider and support of the Motorcycle Ride for Dad, raising funds to support prostate cancer research and raising public awareness of the disease.
+Nick sat for a number of years as a volunteer panel member on the City of Waterloo's Licensing Appeals Committee, which deals with appeals and minor variance applications under several Waterloo by-laws.
+He previously acted as a volunteer mediator and arbitrator for the local Better Business Bureau’s dispute resolution program, which provides an alternative to Small Claims Court for disputes between consumers and businesses.

+Nick de Koning